iann0036/tf-cfn-provider/docs/providers/openstack/NetworkingRouterRouteV2.md

 ## Properties

-TBC
+`Region` - (Optional) The region in which to obtain the V2 networking client.
+A networking client is needed to configure a routing entry on a router.
+If omitted, the `Region` argument of the provider is used.
+Changing this creates a new routing entry.

+`RouterId` - (Required) ID of the router this routing entry belongs to.
+Changing this creates a new routing entry.

+`DestinationCidr` - (Required) CIDR block to match on the packet’s destination IP.
+Changing this creates a new routing entry.

+`NextHop` - (Required) IP address of the next hop gateway.
+Changing this creates a new routing entry.

 ## Return Values

 ### Fn::GetAtt

-`Region` - See Argument Reference above.
+`Region` - See Properties above.

-`RouterId` - See Argument Reference above.
+`RouterId` - See Properties above.

-`DestinationCidr` - See Argument Reference above.
+`DestinationCidr` - See Properties above.

-`NextHop` - See Argument Reference above.
+`NextHop` - See Properties above.

 ## See Also